hpca-uji/PyDTNN/README.md

   - `--evaluate`: Evaluate the model before and after training the model.
 Default: `False`.
   - `--evaluate-only`: Only evaluate the model.
 Default: `False`.
-  - `--weights-and-bias-filename`: Load weights and bias from file.
+  - `--model-state-filename`: Load weights and bias from file.
     Default: `None`.
   - `--history-file`: Filename to save training loss and metrics.
   - `--tensor-format`: Data format to be used: `NHWC` or `NCHW`.